JiahaoWang96/JiahaoWangCV/content/authors/admin/_index.md

 My present interests of study are:

 1. Assessing the impact of social determinants (e.g., policy planning, neighborhood and built environment) on health;
 2. Modelling the time and spatical trends of the diseae incidence;
 3. Evaluating cost-effectivenees of potential strategies enhacing population health.

-My recent works focuse on:
+My recent works focus on:

 1. Informing strategies to promote COVID-19 vaccine uptake in China, adopting multidisciplinary perspective(e.g, epidemiology, economic and psychology);
 2. Conducting economic evaluation of national and regional rotavirus vaccination programs for children under 5.